wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 ## Configure an OPC UA data source

-Configure a data source to connect an OPC UA device to an OPC UA EDS adapter instance.
+Configure a data source to connect an OPC UA device to an OPC UA EDS adapter instance added during installation, _OpcUa1_.

 1. Using any text editor, copy the example below to create a file in JSON format with the location of the OPC UA data source.